MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teamsfx-cli-library.md

 ### Scenarios for `teamsfx new`

-You can use interactive mode to create a Teams app.The scenarios on controlling all the parameters with `teamsfx new` are as follows:
+You can use interactive mode to create a Teams app.
+The scenarios on controlling all the parameters with `teamsfx new` are as follows:

 #### Tab app hosted on SPFx using React